Amy Fleming Child and Adolescent Therapist

-Hi there my name is Amy Fleming I am a registered Play Therapist with 23 years of experience in supporting children, young people and their families through very difficult situations.
+Hi there my name is Amy Fleming I am a registered Child and Adolescent Therapist with 23 years of experience in supporting children, young people and their families through very difficult situations.
 The therapies I offer are:

 - Play Therapy (children and young people 3 -18 years) offers a safe space to share strengths, struggles, worries and experiences through play.
 Adults can often talk about their worries but children and young people do not always have the words to do the same.
 Through the use of toys, art, sand, role play or talk if they want to your child can explore what is going on for them and work with myself to develop healthy coping strategies to help them move forward in life.

 - Group Play Therapy - involves bringing together up to 4 children or young people who are struggling to make and keep friendships.
 Within the small group your child can be supported to experience the highs and lows of friendships, helping them to develop new skills to cope with the reality of social interactions.

 - Adolescent Therapy - adolescents require therapy which incorporates different techniques and strategies' which are suitable for their age and stage of development.
 I am able to offer sessions which involve creative techniques such as sand tray work, art, clay and sport which can support young people to express themselves in an artistic way.
 If this is not suitable I can use behavioural and cognitive techniques to help them address very specific issues in therapy.

 - Family Work - it is often recognised that individual therapy for children or adolescents is not the only way to help them with problems they may face.
 A combination of therapeutic sessions with parents, children and adolescents can be much more helpful in certain situations and my aim is to really tailor the services I offer to best meet the needs of you and your family.

 - Parenting Support - offers parents time to think about how it is to be a parent, looking at what is going well in your family but also identifying what is not.
 From there we can look at trying different strategies which will help to get your family life back on track.